We talked about the “judge role” and the “judge frames” many times across this website.

 See here an example from a buyer of Dating Power Dynamics:

-Understand this: people who have no personal stake at play will not go out of their ways to judge and criticize you.
+Understand this: people who have no personal stake at play will rarely go out of their ways to judge and criticize you.

-It’s only people with a second motive or vested interest that go out of their ways to take moralizing judge roles against your values and/or life decisions.
+It’s only people with a second motive or vested interest that go out of their ways to take moralizing judge roles against you, your values, and/or you life decisions.

-It’s not necessarily envy or jealousy.
-It might also be that different ways of living make them uncomfortable and doubtful, so they need to re-establish their values as the “only” way of living.
+And so they shame-on to re-establish their values as the “only” way of living.